Give Us Rest: Musical style

-Though reacting to these genre attempts with positive assessments, the inclusion of spoken word Weaver reacted to negatively.

 Composition

 Give Us Rest ranks as the lengthiest David Crowder*Band studio album at nearly 101 minutes, overtaking Church Music's 74 minutes.
 Physically consisting of 2 compact discs, AllMusic's James Christopher Monger would name it the sextet's "swan song."

 While Church Music and one of its predecessors A Collision or (3+4=7) contained two cover songs, Give Us Rest contains four covers.

 Disc one

 Six tracks on disc one were written solely by David Crowder: